Translating Subgraphs to Nodes Makes Simple GNNs Strong and Efficient for Subgraph Representation Learning: Abstract

 \section{Abstract}

-A subgraph is a data structure that can represent various real-world problems.
-We propose Subgraph-To-Node (S2N) translation, which is a novel formulation to efficiently learn representations of subgraphs.
+Subgraph representation learning has emerged as an important problem, but it is by default approached with specialized graph neural networks on a large global graph.
+These models demand extensive memory and computational resources but challenge modeling hierarchical structures of subgraphs.
+In this paper, we propose Subgraph-To-Node (S2N) translation, a novel formulation for learning representations of subgraphs.
 Specifically, given a set of subgraphs in the global graph, we construct a new graph by coarsely transforming subgraphs into nodes.
-We perform subgraph-level tasks as node-level tasks through this translation.
-By doing so, we can significantly reduce the memory and computational costs in both training and inference.
-We conduct experiments on four real-world datasets to evaluate performance and efficiency.
-Our experiments demonstrate that models with S2N translation are more efficient than state-of-the-art models without substantial performance decrease.
+Demonstrating both theoretical and empirical evidence, S2N not only significantly reduces memory and computational costs compared to state-of-the-art models but also outperforms them by capturing both local and global structures of the subgraph.
+By leveraging graph coarsening methods, our method outperforms baselines even in a data-scarce setting with insufficient subgraphs.
+Our experiments on eight benchmarks demonstrate that fined-tuned models with S2N translation can process 183 -- 711 times more subgraph samples than state-of-the-art models at a better or similar performance level.